Grantmaking Policy FAQs

 Q: Are part-time students eligible?

-Q: Are scholarships and loans available to graduate students?
+Q: Are scholarships available to graduate students?

 Q: Do I have to attend a college or university in Massachusetts?